Learning while Having Fun: Water Science Experiments and Activities

-Understanding the water cycle, its properties and the like are made easy to explore by undertaking fun and certainly engaging activities.
-Well technically learning with water is sure fun!
-This is through water experiments that surely not only kids will most likely to perform but as well as adults.
+Understanding how the water cycle works, its properties, and the like are made easy to explore by undertaking fun and undoubtedly engaging activities.
+Well, technically, learning with water is sure fun!
+Through water experiments, kids and adults will most likely perform.

-Exploring some awesome things about water could be as much fun for you with respect to your child.
-You don't have to spend a great deal of money on science supplies.
-With these, you should simply turn on the water faucet!
+Exploring some awesome things about water could be as fun for you as for your child.
+You don't have to spend much money on science supplies.
+With these, you should turn on the water faucet!

 1. The Walking Rainbow Experiment

-You can’t get enough with colors especially if it’s a rainbow!
+You can't get enough colors, especially if it's a rainbow!
 But how about a walking rainbow?
-Well, you’ll definitely love to know how it works!
+Well, you'll love to know how it works!

 The Walking Rainbow experiment is super simple to set up and has a major wow factor.
-Children can watch the colored water stroll and walk along paper towels and fill an empty glass.
+Children can watch the colored water stroll, walk with paper towels, and fill an empty glass.

-This is through color theory, capillary action.
-With paper towels (and plants work a similar way), the molecules in the water are attracted into the molecules in the paper towels.
-This makes the water gradually move from the jar, up through the paper towel, and into the following jar.
-In the long run, the water level in every one of the jar will level out.
-This is a standout among the most captivating areas of science!
+This is through color theory capillary action.
+With paper towels (and plants work similarly), the water molecules attract the molecules in the paper towels.
+This makes the water gradually move from the jar up through the paper towel and into the following jar.
+In the long run, the water level in every jar will level out.
+This is a standout among the most beautiful areas of Science!